 Once you’ve got a handle on your lightroom workflow, and have learned how to use the program, it’s time to start experimenting with making your own presets.
 Over time, you’ll start to develop an editing style.
 Having a cohesive library is what will set you apart from all the other photographers on Instagram, and other places.

 If you look at the top accounts, many of them only publish photos that look good next to each other.
-This can mean using a similar colour profile, or only publishing photos from a certain time of day.
+This can mean using a similar color profile, or only publishing photos from a certain time of day.
 So if you’re loving shooting in the evenings during the golden hour, it’ll make sense to develop a preset that captures what you love about those images.
 Then, when winter comes and the light starts changing, you might switch to shooting at Blue hour, or later, nighttime.
-But keeping a catalogue of photos that showcase that change can be the difference between getting extra likes, or followers.
+But keeping a catalog of photos that showcase that change can be the difference between getting extra likes, or followers.

 That said, in the real world, many people don’t care as much about Instagram metrics for success.
 But having a cohesive set of images will also make your work more attractive to publishers and prospective buyers.
 When you’re putting a book together, there has to be a theme.
 Sure, the contrast between images can be really powerful, but it has to be intentional to be impactful.

-Go to your favourite image in your catalogue.
+Go to your favorite image in your catalog.
 If you scroll through the history on the left side of the Develop Module, there could be hundreds of changes that you’ve made.
 Even if you got it perfect in-camera, there is always work to be done in post.
 The greatest photographers in the film age all had a professional darkroom where they made amazing changes.
 And the digital age, while it may be easier, is no different.

 So, once you’re on your best image, there is a simple workflow to make that stunning work repeatable over and over again.